 -5 plant printables to hang in your home.

-I have made the plant tags available in both black/white or you can get them in green.
+I designed plant tags in both black and white or you can download them in green.

-What supplies do I need to wrap plant gifts?
+What supplies do I need to gift wrap a plant pot?

-There are numerous ways you can wrap plants to give as a present.
+There are numerous ways you can wrap plant pots to give as a present.
 I talk in more depth about three of the ways below (wrap with fabric, wrap with paper and wrap with leaves).

-How to wrap a plant with a fabric towel:
+How to wrap a plant with a fabric towel (or burlap):

-The supplies you need to wrap a little baby kale plant with fabric are very simple.
+The supplies you need to wrap a little baby kale plant with a fabric towel or burlap are very simple.